Nomination & Selection Guidelines

 The nomination materials uploaded and received through the electronic submission process will provide the sole basis for the merit review.
 The merit review will comprise a thorough, consistent, and objective examination of eligible applicants based on pre-established criteria by persons, selected by Federal Officials, to serve as evaluators (merit reviewers).

 Merit reviewers will be established leaders in the scientific, technical, and engineering communities relevant to each award category.
 Reviewers must be independent of the nominees and must comply with all applicable DOE rules or directives concerning the use of outside evaluators.
-Merit reviewers are expected to provide independent reviews for each nominee under evaluation.
+Reviewers are expected to provide independent reviews for each nominee under evaluation.
 Reviewers are not empaneled as a Federal Advisory Committee and therefore are not asked to form formal consensus opinions regarding nominees under review.
 Recommendations from reviewers are not binding.
 Reviewers with a conflict of interest may not participate in the merit review of a nominee.
 The identity of all reviewers shall remain anonymous, and all nomination and review materials shall remain confidential.

 Each nominee will be evaluated by no fewer than three merit reviewers.
 Based upon the assessment criteria, each merit reviewer will document each nominee’s strengths and weaknesses.
 As part of their evaluation, reviewers will be asked to provide their overall individual assessment of the nominees in the form of a rank ordering.
 Numerical scores, such as rank ordering, are only one component of evaluations used to inform selection officials and will be interpreted within the context of full reviewer evaluations.